Dr. Maxie D. Dunnam

 Rev Steve Wood

-The Rev. Steve Wood, and his wife of twenty-three years, LeAnne, have three daughters and a son: Lauren, Lacey, Layne, and Steven, Jr. Their family resides in Alpharetta, Ga, and they enjoy water sports, golf, gardening, snow skiing, baseball, basketball, and bike-riding
+The Rev. Steve Wood, and his wife of twenty-seven years, LeAnne have three daughters and a son: Lauren, Lacey, Layne, and Steven, Jr. Their family resides in North Metro Atlanta, and they enjoy water sports, golf, gardening, snow skiing, baseball, basketball, fishing, and bike-riding.

 After receiving God's call into the ordained ministry, Steve enrolled in Asbury Theological Seminary in Wilmore, Kentucky in September 1983.
 While there, he served as a chaplain at the V.A.
 Medical Center in Lexington and later as the Youth Pastor of the First UMC of Georgetown, KY.